-Preparing our young people for the world of tomorrow means equipping them with the knowledge and skills today that they will need to succeed in the workforce.
-To do that, we need to update our goals for learning—and that’s really all Common Core Standards are.
+Preparing our young people for the world of tomorrow means equipping them today with the knowledge and skills needed to succeed in their future.
+To do that, we need to make sure our goals for learning are consistent with the goals for learning across the nation—and that’s really all Common Core Standards are.
 They are a set of learning goals that work grade-by-grade, step-by-step toward what modern careers and colleges expect, so that when students graduate, they are ready for college, ready for work—ready for life.

 Each teacher will use their preferred SEL curriculum, but fit their lessons into the theme.
 The students will receive lessons in class, but will also access information during lunch-time assemblies and on the yard.
 Parents will also receive information about the monthly theme, and how to echo the learning at home, through parent-education nights and this SEL online classroom.
-Students who are caught using their social skills, will be positively acknowledged with PAWS.
-Students will be able to use their PAWS to earn rewards at the School Store.
+Students are positively acknowledged for using their social skills that help to create a safe learning environment.
+Their rewards can help them receive something from the school store.
 Learn more on the SEL Website, below.